-Aside from being a gorgeous succulent, aloe vera plants have a variety of health benefits and uses that make them an ideal plant to have around the house.
-It’s been used medicinally for thousands of years, and you may have even seen it contained in modern-day skincare products.
+Aside from being gorgeous succulents, aloe vera plants have a variety of health benefits and uses that make them ideal plants to have around the house.
+They have been used medicinally for thousands of years, and you may have even seen aloe vera in modern-day skin care products.
 But why not have the fresh stuff right at home?

-Aloe vera can be used at home with a variety of benefits, including:
+You can use aloe vera at home, as it has a variety of benefits, including:

 - Clearing acne